Particular/docs.particular.net/samples/azure/storage-queues/sample_sanitization-source_asq_[9,).partial.md

-## Versions 8 and below sanitization source code
+## Queue name sanitization for previous versions

-Endpoints version 8 and supported queue name sanitization.
-The code used for the older samples to sanitize queue names:
+Queue name sanitization is supported in NServiceBus.Azure.Transports.WindowsAzureStorageQueues version 8 and below.
+The code used in older samples to sanitize queue names is:

 snippet: BackwardsCompatibleQueueNameSanitizer